scandyna/multidiagtools/README.md

 make -j4
 ```

-To run all tests:
+To run all tests: TODO Not working now
 ```bash
 make test
 ```

 To install the library in a non system place,
 i.e. defined above with CMAKE_INSTALL_PREFIX,
-the installation is:
+the installation is: TODO Not checked
 ```bash
 make install
 ```